Bylaws

 D. Minutes

-Minutes are distributed for review with the agenda prior to the meeting and then voted on and approved at the following meeting.
+Minutes are distributed for review with the agenda prior to the meeting and then and approved at the following meeting.
 Once approved by GFC at its next meeting, the minutes are to be distributed by email within 3 days to all members of the graduate faculty.
 The original copy of the minutes shall be permanently filed in the office of the Dean of the GSBS.

 E. Guests